pbberlin/llm-text-classifier/doc/slides/doc1.md

 ## Stage two: Chat completion

-By directly engaging with a chatbot, we can get more insight into how the chatbot interprets the meaning and implications of a statement within the broader context of economics and government policies.
+Going beyond embeddings

+Using the _generative_ faculty of LLMs

+Setting a context: "economics and government policy"

-Setting the `temperature` to zero, hallucinations practically disappear
+Setting `temperature` to zero => hallucinations practically disappear

+### Distinction over vector distance of embeddings

+The `chat completion` stage provides additional refinement (over vector distance).

+Subject to same considerations of the corpus.

+Some internal dialogue - some wider context scope.

+To some extent incomprehensible.

+Very good results - inside the domains of the corpus.

+Every researcher needs to draw a subjective line here.

-## Hallucinations are not a problem
+### Hallucinations are not a problem

 * Embeddings are deteministic anyway
 * _Generative_ AI has some probabilistic element,